 In 1990, as the Soviet Union began to disintegrate, Ukraine adopted a declaration of sovereignty, a prelude to the 1991 declaration of full independence.
 The first decade of independence saw Ukraine’s economy collapse, with massive unemployment and hyperinflation.
 The country’s road to democracy was troubled, with President Leonid Kuchma’s new constitution centralizing power in the presidency.
 Corruption, electoral fraud, and domination of the economy by Ukrainian and Russian oligarchs led to political stagnation.
 Freedom House and other watchdog groups noted a marked deterioration in civil liberties and human rights under President Kuchma, including restrictions on the media, government efforts to undermine the political opposition, political violence and even murder.

 Ukrainian politics has been highly contentious and essentially divided into two large political blocs.
 The first group, led by Viktor Yanukovych and the Party of Regions, was seen as advocating closer ties with Russia.
-The second group, led by Viktor Yushchenko and the Our Ukraine coalition, was seen as favoring democratic reforms and preferring a closer relationship with the European Union and NATO.
+The second group, led by Viktor Yushchenko and the Our Ukraine coalition, was seen as favoring democratic reforms and preferring a closer relationship with the European Union (EU) and NATO.